 Another Savage arms rifle introduced in 1965 would be the Savage model 110 Premier grade big-game rifle.
 Came in the 243, 30-06, and 7mm magnum.
 It came with a French walnut stock with roll over cheek piece and hand checkered.
 A very nice well-made rifle from the Savage arms Company.
 Another good collectible firearm from Savage Arms Company.

 The Marlin firearms company would introduce a new model 336 in the 44 Magnum cartridge.
 This would be a very desirable rifle in the lever action carbine.
 It would be called the Marlin model 336 marauder.
 It would be a 6 ½ pound lightweight rifle that would complement the man now carrying the 44 Magnum revolvers coming on the market.
 The compact size with a straight stock and 20 inch barrel would make an excellent brush gun for Whitetail hunting.
 Marlin would sell this firearm for $86.95 in 1964.
 Very collectible today and desirable in any good firearms collection.
+One of the best firearms to be released in 1964.

 Another interesting bit of history for 1964 would be the Colt Firearms Company.
 They would release the new Colt AR-15 sporter to the general public.
 It would only fire semi automatic and had a five shot spacer in the 20 round magazine that could be removed.
 In all other respects it was just like the military version.
 I will give more info in a separate article on the Colt AR-15.